-What do you need to get started streaming?
-In all actuality, you don’t need much as a beginner.
-Many streamers are able to use PC they already own and just add a microphone and a camera.
+Many streamers start off with a PC they already own and just add a microphone and a camera.
 While this is a good place to start, there are many products that can enhance the quality of your broadcasts and help you attract new viewers.

 Set aside some funds to reinvest in your set-up as your channel grows.
-After a good mic and webcam, you should get a good light to decrease the shadows of your face and surrounding areas.
-Following that, continue to upgrade your equipment and invest in products that have been created specifically to help streamers maximize their shows.
+After a good mic and webcam, invest in good lighting equipment next.

-In this article, we will cover the streamer bundle that you need to stream as well as extras that will make your job easier.
+This article will cover everything that the typical streamer will use throughout their broadcasting career.
 It is important to identify the items that you can use to upgrade your set-up and know how to use them to create better content.

 While you can purchase a pre-built computer, building one on your own allows you to get more for your money.
 You can also customize it more and quickly upgrade it or fix it in the future.
 However you build your dedicated streaming PC, here are the minimum requirements you should get:

-If your computer was an animal, the processor would be the brain.
+If your computer was an animal, the CPU (Central Processing Unit) would be its brain.
 It takes the instructions it receives from the computer’s hardware and software and puts them into effect.
 A higher-quality processor can simultaneously process more tasks and do so faster than basic ones.

 Your motherboard pulls together the other components that help your computer run.
 There are a few features you want in your MOBO.
 As streaming (and gaming) can really heat up your computer, find one that withstands high temperatures and/or provides effective cooling.
 You also want to ensure that it will be able to support your GPU (read more about those below) or multiple GPUs.

-Your graphics card allows you to see what is happening on your computer.
+Your GPR (Graphics Processing Unit) is what allows you to see what is happening on your computer.
 If you are a competitive gamer, a good GPU is necessary.
 Note that you need a good CPU to enable your graphics card to work properly.
 Make sure that they are compatible and will work flawlessly when making your selection.
 Some GPUs are built into the CPU at the beginning.

 It is also important to figure out if the GPU is compatible with the motherboard.
 If anything is off, you can have problems down the road.
 Be sure that it will fit within the motherboard and that you have the power requirements to make it run properly.